-- In respect of lesser involvement from certain areas in Kirklees in the development of the strategy and the potential impact of this on ownership; whilst this point was accepted it was believed that the engagement and events had been open to a wide variety of people and organisations, although perhaps the timing had been an issue.
+- In respect of lesser involvement from certain areas in Kirklees in the development of the strategy, and the potential impact of this on ownership; whilst this point was accepted it was believed that the engagement and events had been open to a wide variety of people and organisations, although perhaps the timing had been an issue.
 The engagement was still ongoing and it was considered that people would become more involved as interest increased and this would help achieve wider ownership.
 It had been advertised through a number of channels, including the Third Sector Leaders (TSL), but the difficulties of including smaller organisations were acknowledged in terms of capacity and time to take part.
-Feedback had been provided to keep them up to date with the emerging themes. - In relation to information on Council grant funding opportunities, the data was crucial and linked back to how success was measured, the data was currently being collated and the aim was to have all contracts and funding information before Christmas.
+Feedback had been provided to keep them up to date with the emerging themes. - In relation to information on Council grant funding opportunities, this data was crucial and linked back to how success was measured.
+The data was currently being collated and the aim was to have all contracts and funding information before Christmas.
 In terms of the reach to BAME communities; a threefold engagement had been undertaken using TSL's contacts and social media, the Council's Community Directory links and the Third Sector Team's contacts.
-Contacts made through grant funding would also be used and contact with local elected members.
+Contacts made through grant funding would also be used and contact made with local elected members.
 Work was also being undertaken on a Community Champions project which would achieve a wider reach into BAME communities and would help in informing the development of a network and how better connections could be ensured and support provided. - It was stressed that there needed to be a better understanding of communities and a focus on building capacity and ensuring sustainability.
-It was confirmed that this was also the aim of the sector so that groups were not reliant on sources of grant funding. - There needed to be a strong focus on understanding if all demographics were covered and expanding reach among all communities across all sectors.
-Diversity of ownership was very important. - The TSL Board involved a wide variety of people, including members of different communities and the Board played a role at West Yorkshire level in respect of equality, diversity and inclusion. - In respect of external funding and improvements to the levels coming into Kirklees, it was considered that knowledge of what was available, across the communities at all levels, was critical alongside the capacity; time, resource and skills, to apply, particularly for the larger grants.
-Increasing the support to assist in writing bids would help, there was no shortage of ideas, the challenge fell in framing these to meet funders requirements.
+It was confirmed that this was also the aim of the sector so that groups were not reliant on sources of grant funding. - There needed to be a strong focus on, understanding if all demographics were covered and expanding reach among all communities across all sectors.
+Diversity of ownership was very important. - The TSL Board involved a wide variety of people, including members of different communities and the Board played a role at West Yorkshire level in respect of equality, diversity and inclusion. - In respect of external funding and achieving improvements to the levels coming into Kirklees, it was considered that knowledge of what was available, across communities at all levels, was critical alongside the capacity; time, resource, and skills, to apply particularly for the larger grants.
+Increasing the support to assist in writing bids would help; there was no shortage of ideas and the challenge fell in framing these to meet funders' requirements.
 Eventually it was anticipated that the skills and experience imparted to undertake such tasks would then transfer into the organisation. - Councillors had been emailed in relation to the current survey but it was accepted that more proactive engagement was needed going forward.
 This could assist in identifying gaps in knowledge about organisations.
-Councillors would be briefed in advance of surveys going live and briefings had been offered to groups in respect of the development of the strategy to date. - It was suggested that ongoing involvement of Ward Councillors to ensure coverage across Kirklees would be helpful. - Sustainability was a key consideration and a community building support network could be a source of information but also peer support; leading to the sector helping itself and bringing in experts or specialists as and when needed to increase knowledge within the group; this would become self-sustaining.
+Councillors would be briefed in advance of surveys going live and briefings had been offered to groups in respect of the development of the strategy to date. - It was suggested that ongoing involvement of Ward Councillors to ensure coverage across Kirklees would be helpful.